top of page

 VISION

-Train individuals and organizations who must implement drastic changes to survive and surpass their competition.
+Train individuals and organizations to implement drastic changes to survive any crisis and surpass their competition.

 Fred Galvin is a retired Marine who served as an enlisted Marine and an officer.
 He led Force Reconnaissance Marines and Joint Special Operations Forces on hundreds of missions in Africa, Asia, Afghanistan, Iraq, and at sea in the Persian Gulf, Gulf of Oman and Gulf of Aden.

-He commanded the first Marine Special Operations Task Force to deploy and conduct combat operations in Afghanistan, which are the focus of the book, A Few Bad Men.
+He commanded the first Marine Special Operations Task Force to deploy and conduct combat operations in Afghanistan and was exonerated during a war crimes tribunal, which are the focus of the book, A Few Bad Men.

 -